nickmerwin/node-coveralls/README.md

 - `COVERALLS_FLAG_NAME` (a flag name to differentiate jobs, e.g. Unit, Functional, Integration)
 - `COVERALLS_SERVICE_NUMBER` (a number that uniquely identifies the build)
-- `COVERALLS_SERVICE_JOB_ID` (an id that uniquely identifies the build's job)
+- `COVERALLS_SERVICE_JOB_ID` (an ID that uniquely identifies the build's job)
 - `COVERALLS_SERVICE_JOB_NUMBER` (a number that uniquely identifies the build's job)
 - `COVERALLS_RUN_AT` (a date string for the time that the job ran.
 RFC 3339 dates work.
-This defaults to your build system's date/time if you don't set it.)
+This defaults to your build system's date/time if you don't set it)
-- `COVERALLS_PARALLEL` (set true when running jobs in parallel, requires a completion webhook.
+- `COVERALLS_PARALLEL` (set to `true` when running jobs in parallel, requires a completion webhook.
 More info here: <https://docs.coveralls.io/parallel-build-webhook>)

 ### GitHub Actions CI